-The tourist area is easily walkable, although colourful trishaws provide a traditional alternative.
-In the colonial quarter, south of the Melaka River, the major historic sights include Dutch Square, Christ Church, The Stadthuys and the relic of the Portuguese fort A’Famosa.
-North of the river is Chinatown, with most of the city’s hotels along with temples, restaurants, souvenir shops and Jalan Hang Jebat (formerly called Jonker Walk).
+Stand out sights south of the Melaka River include Dutch Square, Christ Church, the Stadthuys and the relic of the Portuguese fort A’Famosa.
+North of the river is Chinatown, home to most of the city’s hotels as well as temples, restaurants and Jalan Hang Jebat (formerly known as Jonker Walk), famed for its antiques and neon-lit night market held every Friday and Saturday.
+Its abundant stalls...

 Malacca’s tropical climate means hot and humid weather year round.
 Whilst the heaviest rain occurs between October and March, rain can fall at almost any time of the year, but is usually confined to an hour or so.